-Safety belt buckle pretensioner
+Safety belt pretensioner

-Your vehicle is equipped with safety belt buckle pretensioners at the driver and front passenger seating positions.
+Your vehicle is equipped with safety belt pretensioners at the driver and front passenger seating positions.

-The safety belt pretensioner uses the same crash sensor system as the air bag supplemental restraint system (SRS).
-When the safety belt pretensioner deploys, webbing from the lap and shoulder safety belt is tightened.
+The safety belt pretensioner is a device which removes excess webbing from the safety belt system.
+The safety belt pretensioner uses the same crash sensor system as the front air bag supplemental restraint system (SRS).
+When the safety belt pretensioner deploys, webbing from the lap and shoulder belt is tightened.
+The driver and front passenger seat belt system (including retractors, buckles and height adjusters) must be replaced if the vehicle is involved in a collision that results in deployment of front air bags and safety belt pretensioners.